 How Is Railing Shipped?

 Many railing kits are too big or too heavy to ship to you by traditional methods.
 When that’s the case, we use what’s called an LTL - or Less Than Truckload - delivery.
 We carefully assemble your order onto a custom-built pallet, then ship it to you in a big truck.
 We’ll work with you to set up one of several unloading methods: sometimes, we can deliver to you in a box truck with a liftgate that lowers your order right down to your worksite or driveway.
 We can set up a flatbed truck with an attached forklift called a moffett - the truck driver will unload your items using the forklift.
 Or, if you’re looking to save money on delivery, some orders can use the “hand unload” option, where you (and any friends you can enlist) unload your items from the back of the truck by hand, inspecting your items as you unload.
 Call us at 1-888-824-5316 to set up the delivery method you need - if you’ve already ordered, call us as soon as possible to find out what option is attached to your order, and to change delivery options if you need.

 How Much Does Shipping Cost?

-DecksDirect offers free ground shipping on select railing products within the contiguous U.S. Minimums may apply; see specific product page for details.
+DecksDirect offers free ground shipping on select railing products within the contiguous United States.
+Minimum orders may apply; see your product’s page for details.
 For orders that do not qualify for free shipping, our shipping fees are based on package weight, dimensions, and distance being shipped.
-Shipping quotes can normally be calculated in the shopping cart portion of our website, but for larger items shipping quotes may need to be requested over the phone by calling 1-888-824-5316.
+Shipping quotes are normally calculated in the shopping cart portion of our website, but for larger items you might need to request shipping quotes over the phone by calling 1-888-824-5316.